The INAEC and Iloilo as the birthplace of Philippine aviation

 Some people are saying that INAEC was actually the first airline in the Philippines

-Some aviation enthusiasts are saying that Philippine Airlines was not the first airline in the country, but it was the INAEC.
-I am in no position to say whether it is or not but here are just some points to ponder:
+Some aviation enthusiasts are saying that Philippine Airlines was not the first airline in the country, but it was INAEC.
+I am in no position to say whether it is or not, but here are just some points to ponder:

-• Philippine Airlines started out as the Philippine Aerial Taxi Company in the 1930 which started Manila to Iloilo flights in 1931 then later on Manila to Baguio.
-In 1941, Philippine Air Lines Inc. acquired the franchise acquired the franchise of Philippine Aerial Taxi Company and was later renamed Philippine Air Lines.
+• Philippine Airlines started out as the Philippine Aerial Taxi Company in 1930, which initiated Manila to Iloilo flights in 1931 and later expanded to include flights from Manila to Baguio.
+In 1941, Philippine Air Lines Inc. acquired the franchise of the Philippine Aerial Taxi Company and was subsequently renamed Philippine Air Lines.

 • INAEC was founded in 1932 and commenced its first flight from Iloilo to Manila in 1933.

-• Philippine Airlines still continues to operate while INAEC, which later on became FEATC in 1947 was sold and merged with Philippine Airlines.
+• Philippine Airlines continues to operate, while INAEC, which later became FEATI in 1947, was sold and merged with Philippine Airlines.
 INAEC was revived in 1993.

 How does this make you feel?